-This guide for RCN members covers flexible working options and advice on the application process.
+Advice guide on flexible working options and the application process.

 Flexible working arrangements help create a healthy work-life balance for employees and their families.
 Good employers recognise the benefits of flexible working, which include recruiting and retaining the best staff, and reducing absenteeism and work-related stress.

 Some of the flexible working options that could be available to you include:

 To have the statutory right to apply for flexible working you must:

 Agency workers also have the right to apply for flexible working when they return to work following a period of parental leave.
 Read more on agency workers.Back to contents

 Applying for flexible working should be a straightforward process but there are a number of key areas to consider.
 A successful application needs to be well thought out and submitted in good time.